karlabelem/Duet/ProjectDescription.md

 * Andrey - Data, Algorithms, probably Spotify API; begs for resources
 * Keegan - Frontend
 * Jacob - Backend
-* Ramon - Messaging, DMs; scrum manager
+* Ramon - Messaging, DMs, notifications; scrum manager

 ### Link to each project relevant artifact such as your git repo.